JohnNtirintis/prome-clothing/README.md

 # PROME Clothing E-Shop

-This is a simple e-commerce website built with TypeScript, Express.js, EJS and Node.js.
+PROME Clothing E-Shop is an upcoming online fashion store.
+Currently under development, it's leveraging technologies like TypeScript, Express.js, and EJS to deliver an elegant and seamless shopping experience.
+Once completed, it will demonstrate effective management of server-side rendering, routing, static file serving, and data handling.

 ## Overview